runnixtechnologies/runnix-backend/backend/docs/SOFT_DELETE_FEATURE.md

 1. User clicks "Delete Account" button
 2. System shows confirmation prompt: "Are you sure you want to delete your account?"
 3. User clicks "Yes" → Frontend sends `confirmation: "yes"` to API
-4. System soft deletes account and returns success message
+4. System soft deletes account and returns success message (60-day reactivation window)
 5. User is logged out and cannot access the system
 6. Account data is preserved but hidden from other users